 If You Are Facing Criminal Charges, You Need Strong Defense

 Being charged with a crime is a frightening situation with your freedom and future at stake.
 We will aggressively work to protect your interests and obtain a successful outcome.
-The attorneys at Hummel, Lewis & Smith, LLP will utilize their courtroom experience and knowledge of criminal procedure and the crimes code to represent your interests and guide you through the criminal process.
+The attorneys at Hummel, Lewis & Davidson, LLP, will utilize their courtroom experience and knowledge of criminal procedure and the crimes code to represent your interests and guide you through the criminal process.

 Our attorneys are skilled in the courtroom and have successfully defended various charges, from aggravated assault and sex offenses to DUI and drug crimes.
 Though past success does not guarantee a future outcome, we will leverage every resource and pursue a favorable outcome for your situation.
 Attorneys Barry Lewis and Rebeka Buczeskie devote a large majority of their time to criminal defense work to help clients who are facing these charges and need strong legal representation.